marcelo-souzaf/python-docstring-highlighter/README.md

 ## Extension Settings

-This extensions does not provide specific settings.
+This extension does not provide specific settings.
 It is designed to work out of the box with the default color theme.
 However, you can customize the color theme by overriding the default color theme in your `settings.json` file (see the [Customization](#customization) section).

 ### Available Scopes